Jump to Section

 If your endocannabinoid system is out of whack, it can wreck havoc on your body.
 People can actually suffer from endocannabinoid deficiencies, which can cause some nasty side effects.

-However, here are some studies that had some interesting outcomes:
+However, here are some studies (and thousands of user reviews that rave about the benefits of CBD) that had some interesting outcomes:

 “Our findings demonstrate that the transdermal application of CBD oil can achieve significant improvement in pain and other disturbing sensations in patients with peripheral neuropathy.”